fridadwi/promo-card-instagram-filter-tutorial/README.md

 ## Adding Material

-If we look at the **Plane** object currently displayed in a checkerboard pattern, it means that the **Plane** object doesn't have any data yet to be displayed on the screen.
+If we look at the **Plane** object that currently displayed in a checkerboard pattern, it means that the **Plane** object doesn't have any data yet to be displayed on the screen.
 To give an appearance to the **Plane** object we need an asset called **Material**.

-**Material** is an asset that will control how an object will be displayed on the screen. **Material** can display colors, images, or animation.
+**Material** is an asset that will control how an object will be displayed on the screen. **Material** can be colors, images, or animation.

 To add **Material** click the **Add Asset** button on the **Assets** panel then select **Material**.